Aleke89/News-App/README.md

 1) Data from website by Api (JSON)
 2) Parsing in app by Retrofit
 3) Showing it on Screen
+4) There are some filters by which you can filter data

 ## There some screenshots